nicolasduminil/eip/README.md

 be irrelevant".

-It's valuable to see the authors' concern to avoid a possible irrelevance of their work, due to a too late publishing date, but they may at ease that this isn't the case, even today, more than 20 years after.
+It's valuable to see the authors' concern to avoid a possible irrelevance of their work, due to a too late publishing date, but they may be at ease that this isn't the case, even today, more than 20 years after.
 And since, in any case, a technology-agnostic implementation would be neither possible, nor useful, I choose the one and only Java based enterprise grade integration platform: